9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-If we\'ve written this function properly, our example ought to print a
+If we've written this function properly, our example ought to print a
 different random number on each invocation.

 ``` screen